Gotse Delchev, Blagoevgrad Province: History

-Antiquity and Medieval period
+Antiquity and medieval period

 Nicopolis ad Nestum was one of two fortified towns founded to mark Emperor Trajan's victory in 105-106 AD over the Dacians.
 The area had been inhabited for about 14 centuries and attained its peak in late antiquity (4th-6th centuries AD).
 The original town occupied about 25–30 decаres.
 The Slavs destroyed Nicopolis in the 6th-7th centuries but it re-emerged as a medieval settlement in the late 10th century.

 Ottoman period

 Nevrokop became part of the Ottoman Empire sometime between 1374 and 1383, when the Ottoman Turks captured Serres and Drama.
 The town was included in the Ottoman documents sometime after the final conquest of Thessaloniki by the Ottoman Empire in 1430.
 Under the name Nevrokop, the town is mentioned in the Ottoman Tahrir defter Mal.
 No. 525 from 1444, in which it was described as a large Christian village – center of ziamet, numbering 131 households, 12 singles and 24 widows.
 Thus, Nevrokop was the largest settlement in the region.
 Then, Nevrokop developed very quickly and became a Muslim city.
 Ottoman tax registers from 1464 to 1465 mark 208 Christian households, 50 singles and 19 widows, and 12 Muslim households.
 During the 1478–1479 registration year, Nevrekop recorded 393 Christian households, 31 widows, and 42 Muslim households.

 In the 1480s, a large domed mosque and Islamic school were founded in Nevrokop by Mehmed Bey, son of Karadja Pasha.
-This mosque is the only Ottoman architectural monument in the city which survives to this day.
+This mosque is the only Ottoman architectural monument in the city that survives to this day.
 In 1512, Koja Mustafa Pasha founded a second mosque, a bath, and a second school.
-In 1519 (Hijri 925) the town of Nevrekop had 167 Muslim households and 124 unmarried Muslim men and 319 Christian households and 26 unmarried Christian men and it was a zeamet of Şah Hüseyin Bey kethudâ of Kara Hamid.
+In 1519 (Hijri 925), the town of Nevrekop had 167 Muslim households and 124 unmarried Muslim men and 319 Christian households and 26 unmarried Christian men, and it was a zeamet of Şah Hüseyin Bey kethudâ of Kara Hamid.

 In 1565, Sultan Suleiman I issued a decree for the construction of a mosque to commemorate his son Şehzade Mehmed.